 Questions related to the dataset can be addressed to:

-Alif Satria.
-Researcher, Department of Politics and Social Change, Centre for Strategic and International Studies
+Farhan Julianto.
+Research Assistant, Department of International Relations, Centre for Strategic and International Studies

-Lina Alexandra, Fitriani, dan Alif Satria, “Collective Violence Early Warning (CVEW) Dataset,” CSIS Indonesia, (2021).
+Lina Alexandra, Farhan Julianto “Collective Violence Early Warning (CVEW) Dataset,” CSIS Indonesia, (2023).

 Despite the absence of any major atrocity case, Indonesia is host to several concerning risk factors.
 The prevalence of intolerant acts against minority groups, extremist groups, economic and social inequalities, and records of past human rights abuses are among the risks that need to be seriously monitored for them not to escalate.